 Books To Kids was started by Nashville, Tennessee resident Jim Selin, who had assisted Plenty in relief efforts after Hurricanes Katrina and Rita in 2005.
 Jim saw first hand the devastation experienced by families in New Orleans and wanted to help.

 Books To Kids is a way to help children move beyond trauma, cope with the difficulties of economically challenged neighborhoods, and ultimately, to increase their academic success.

 Books To Kids promotes literacy and a love of reading.
 With these skills, children are better equipped to make informed life choices.
 The program focuses on children up to age 11.
 These are the years when a child’s academic foundation can have its most powerful effect on both the child and their family.

 Thirty four percent of the children in New Orleans live in poverty; the national average is 20%.
 (Source: Annie Casey Foundation Kids Count 2011).
 Poverty and early stress impact not only a child’s day-to-day life, but also the choices and opportunities she or he has to create future happiness and success.

 Most of the children served by Books To Kids live below the poverty level, with the vast majority on the free or reduced lunch program at school.
 In short we strive to reach those in greatest need.
 Over 7000 kids are served annually by Books To Kids.

 Book acquisition operates year round.
 Books provided are chosen utilizing guidelines regarding illustrations, language, and content.
-Over 20 volunteers help with acquisition, distribution and related tasks.
+Volunteers help with acquisition, distribution and related tasks.
 Volunteers:

 - Acquire quality books from libraries, families, thrift and used book stores, yard sales, and other sources.